Injectivity for algebras and categories with quantum symmetry: Introduction

-\begin{theoremAlph}[Theorem \ref{thm:yetterdrinfeldtheo1}] The category of Yetter--Drinfeld $G$-C$^*$-algebras is equivalent to $\cCB(\Rep(G))$.
-Under this equivalence, two morphisms $F, F' \colon \cM \to \cM'$ in $\cCB(\Rep(G))$ induce the same homomorphism $B_\cM \to B_{\cM'}$ if and only if they are naturally isomorphic as centrally pointed bimodule functors. \end{theoremAlph}

-This allows us to drop the braided commutativity assumption in \cite{HHN1}, and work with categorical analogues of general Yetter--Drinfeld $G$-C$^*$-algebras.

-Finally, in Section \ref{sec:op-sys-half-br-po-bim} we investigate injectivity and boundary theory of centrally pointed bimodule categories based on the schemes of previous sections.
-Here our main result is the following analogue of Theorem \ref{thmA}.
+Section~\ref{sec:op-sys-half-br-po-bim} starts by recalling the categorical duals of Yetter--Drinfeld C$^*$-algebras, following~\cite{YDpaper}.
+They will be called {\em centrally cyclic bimodule categories}.
+We then investigate injectivity and boundary theory of centrally pointed bimodule categories based on the schemes of previous sections.
+Here our main result is the following analogue of Theorem~\ref{thmA}.